CoretechR/OMOTE/README.md

 You need to have PlatformIO running, and you need to know how to compile and flash your own firmware with PlatformIO.
 There is no prebuild firmware.

+The remote can be charged and programmed via its USB-C port.
+Open the [PlatformIO project](https://github.com/CoretechR/OMOTE/tree/main/Platformio) to compile and upload the code to the ESP32.

 As a long term goal, maybe a prebuild firmware will be published, where you can configure your OMOTE via a web interface.

-### To Do

-Short term goals
-- [ ] simulator for creating pages in Windows, WSL2 and Linux
+### LVGL GUI simulator for Windows and Linux
-- [ ] scene selector page as start page
-- [ ] available gui pages based on the currently active scene.
-Hide pages not needed in a scene
-- [ ] make gui actions context sensitive for the currently active scene

-Long term goals (not yet scheduled)
-- [ ] Easier configuration
-    - [ ] Document the current process of customization
-    - [ ] Store the configuration in Flash (e.g. as a editable json file)
-    - [ ] Add an interface for graphically editing the configuration

-See the [open issues](https://github.com/CoretechR/OMOTE/issues) and [discussions](https://github.com/CoretechR/OMOTE/discussions) for a full list of proposed features (and known issues).

-### Simulator

 A simulator for running the LVGL UI on your local Windows or Linux machine will be released soon.
 You can run the simulator in Visual Studio Code with PlatformIO.
-No need for any other compiler or development environment (no Visual Studio needed).
+No need for any other compiler or development environment (no Visual Studio needed as often done in other LVGL simulators).

-### Hardware
+### Building the hardware

 The central component of OMOTE is its PCB.
 If you want to build the PCB yourself, you will need SMT-reflow tools like a hot plate or a hot-air station.
 The 2-layered board and a solder paste stencil can be ordered from any PCB manufacturer using the [KiCad files](https://github.com/CoretechR/OMOTE/tree/main/PCB).
 Manufacturers like OSHPARK or Aisler will accept these files directly.
 For JLCPCB or PCBWay, you can use their plugin to export the optimized Gerber files.
 A [zip archive](https://github.com/CoretechR/OMOTE/blob/main/PCB/production/gerber.zip) with theses Gerber files is also included in this repository.